Showing posts with label stroller friendly hikes. Show all posts

 Getting There:

 Parking is available just past the Mt.
 Rose Summit Trail parking lot on the left as you head toward Tahoe.
 If the gates are open, drive downhill until you see the restrooms.
-If the gates are closed, you can park in the lot just outside the gates, closer to the street, which is a short walk from the entrance.
+If the gates are closed, park in the lot just outside the gates alongside the main street, which is a short walk to the trailhead.

 Best Time to Visit: